TRANSLATE THIS PAGE

 Housing and Dining

-Program participants are housed on or near campus in resident halls, homestay families, or nearby hotels.
+Program participants are housed on or near campus in residence halls, with homestay families, or in nearby hotels.
 Each housing type contains access to a kitchen and/or is conveniently located near restaurants and cafes off and on campus.

 There are several dining options for ELI students.
 Some students buy a university meal plan, while others will eat with their homestay families.
 Some students choose not to buy a meal plan and will instead cook their meals or purchase them in many cafes in the Newark area.